Urban green space: Impacts on physical health

-The adolescent years are extremely important for children due to it being a time of growth, development, and instillation of habits.
+The adolescent years are important for children due to it being a time of growth, development, and instillation of habits.
 When children are given the opportunity to be active, they typically take advantage of it.
 Children with a greater access to parks and recreational facilities through urban green space have been found to be more active than children who lack access.
 The access to green spaces has shown an association with recreational walking, increased physical activity, and reduced sedentary time in all ages.
-In coordination, it has been seen that higher residential green space is associated with lower BMI scores.
-If children are given the opportunity to be active and maintain a healthy BMI in their adolescent years, they are less likely to be obese as adults.